ehrrsn7/procedural-programming/cs/Unit-0/README.md

 <td style="border: 2px solid #4f81bd; vertical-align: top">
 <p>// 5</p>
 <p>This line actually does the work for this program.</p>
-<p>We are displaying the text “Hello World!” to the output using `System.out.println`.</p>
+<p>We are displaying the text “Hello World!” to the output using `Console.WriteLine`.</p>
 </td>
 <td width="2px" style="padding: 0"></td>
 <td style="border: 2px solid #4f81bd; vertical-align: top">
 <p>// 6</p>
 <p>The method ends here.
-In Java, the `main` method does not require a return statement if its return type is `void`.</p>
+In C#, the `Main` method does not require a return statement if its return type is `void`.</p>
 </td>
 </tr>
 </tbody>
 </table>

-**IMPORT**: This simple program has an import statement at the top.
-The `java.util.*` library contains many useful tools that we will be using in every program this semester, including the ability to display text on the screen.
-There are other libraries we will be introduced to through the course of the semester, including `java.io`, `java.math`, and more.
+**USING SYSTEM**: This simple program has a using directive at the top.
+The `System` library contains many useful tools that we will be using in every program this semester, including the ability to display text on the screen.
+There are other libraries we will be introduced to through the course of the semester, including `System.IO`, `System.Math`, and more.

-**CLASS**: All Java programs are organized into classes.
+**CLASS**: All C# programs are organized into classes.
 The class name should match the filename.
-The `main` method is the entry point for the program.
+The `Main` method is the entry point for the program.

-**CURLY BRACES**: All the instructions or statements in a Java program exist in methods.
+**CURLY BRACES**: All the instructions or statements in a C# program exist in methods.
 The `{}`s (called “curly braces”) denote where the method or class begins and ends.

-**SYSTEM.OUT.PRINTLN**: The first instruction in the program indicates that the text “Hello World!” will be displayed on the screen.
+**CONSOLE.WRITELINE**: The first instruction in the program indicates that the text “Hello World!” will be displayed on the screen.
 We will learn more about how to display text on the screen, as well as how to do more complex and powerful tasks later in the semester.

-**COMMENTS**: Java supports both line (`//`) and block (`/* ... */`) comments, just like C++.
+**COMMENTS**: C# supports both line (`//`) and block (`/* ... */`) comments, just like C++.

 <p style="text-align: right; font-size: .75em;">
-Procedural Programming in Java
+Procedural Programming in C#
 &nbsp;&nbsp;&nbsp; |
 &nbsp;&nbsp;&nbsp;
 Unit 0: Overview